 1913 - A detail of the entrance from the G. Haven Bishop photo.
 Note that lovely grille above the marquee.
 The awning on the south storefront (on the right) looks like it says "Pool Parlor," presumably in the basement.
 There's also a shoeshine stand.
 That bay also is the entrance to the office building.

-1913 - A fine mid-September look at the building from the Los Angeles Public Library collection.
+c.1915 - A fine look at the building from the Los Angeles Public Library collection.
 Acts on the bill at the time included Lottie Mayer and the Diving Maidens, Tai Ling Sing, Johnny Singer, and Joseph Greenwood.
-Ms. Mayer got a nice writeup in the September 17 L.A.
-Times.
+Ms. Mayer appeared at the Pantages multiple times.
+She got a nice writeup in the September 17, 1913 L.A.
+Times during one engagement.
 She was still touring in the 1950s.
 She got a story in the June 23, 1956 issue of Billboard.
 It's on Google Books.

 1915 - A wonderful view by G. Haven Bishop for the Southern California Edison Company.
 We're looking across the facades of the Superba (later the site of the Roxie), Clune's Broadway and the Pantages.
 Thanks to Ken McIntyre for finding the photo in the Huntington Library collection.